Niigata Prefecture: Agriculture, forestry and fishing

 The major industry in Niigata Prefecture is agriculture.
-Rice is the principal product, and among the prefectures of Japan Niigata is second only to Hokkaidō in rice output.
+Rice is the principal product, and among the prefectures of Japan Niigata ranks first in rice output, followed by Hokkaido and Akita.
 The area around Uonuma is known for producing the Koshihikari variety, widely considered to be the highest-quality rice produced in Japan.

 Rice-related industries are also very important to the prefectural economy.
 Niigata Prefecture is known throughout Japan for its high-quality sake, senbei, mochi, and arare.
 In sake production, the prefecture comes third after Gunma and Kyoto prefectures.

 The prefecture was also the place of origin of the ornamental carp known as koi.

 Niigata Prefecture produces the highest volume of azaleas and cut lilies in Japan, and is increasing the production of cut flowers and flower bulbs.
 Along with Toyama Prefecture, it produces the highest volume of tulips in the country.

 Mining and manufacturing

 Crude oil is produced in Niigata Prefecture, although Japan relies heavily on petroleum imported from other countries.
 Kerosene heaters are also produced for use in the cold Niigata winters.

 Kinzan, on Sado Island, was an active gold mine until it was closed in 1989.

 Sanjō and Tsubame produce 90 percent of all the silverware made in Japan.
-The two cities are second after Osaka in the production of scissors, kitchen knives, and wrenches.
+The two cities are second after Osaka in the production of scissors, kitchen knives, nail clippers and wrenches.

 Niigata Prefecture may have been the first area in Japan to produce knitted textiles, although the earliest products may have been imported from China.
 A nuclear power plant, which formerly had the highest energy output in the world, is located in the tiny village of Kariwa.
 It has been closed since the Fukushima Daiichi nuclear disaster.

 Demographics

-In the Census of 2003, Niigata ranked as the 14th most populous.
+In the Census of 2020, Niigata ranked as the 15th most populous prefecture.
+Its population decreased by 103,000 between 2015 and 2020 and this was the second largest decline after Hokkaido (157,000).